Conor72/wad-api-labs-2020/README.md

 ## Testing

-Cypress test for signup testing
++Cypress test for signup testing
-Cypress test for logging in testing
++Cypress test for logging in testing

-Mocha testing for users and movies - tests\functional\api
++Mocha testing for users and movies - tests\functional\api

 ## Continuous Delivery/Deployment.